Bochner Laplacian and Bergman kernel expansion of semi-positive line bundles on a Riemann surface

-We now prove the first part of \prettyref{thm: Weyl law =00003D000026 expansion} on the asymptotics of the Weyl counting function $N\left(c_{1}k^{2/r},c_{2}k^{2/r}\right)$; under the assumption that $Y_{r}=\bigcup_{j=1}^{N}Y_{r,j}$ is a union of embedded submanifolds, of dimensions $d_{j}\coloneqq\textrm{dim}\left(Y_{r,j}\right)$, along which the curvature $R^{L}$ vanishes non-degenerately \prettyref{eq:non-degeneracy assumption}.
-By a standard Tauberian argument, this shall follow from the following heat trace expansion. \begin{thm} Given $f\in C^{\infty}\left(Y\right)$, the heat trace of the Bochner Laplacian satisfies the asymptotics
+By a standard Tauberian argument, the first part of \prettyref{thm: Weyl law =00003D000026 expansion} on the asymptotics of the Weyl counting function now follows from the following heat trace expansion. \begin{thm} Assume that $Y_{r}=\bigcup_{j=1}^{N}Y_{r,j}$ is a union of embedded submanifolds, of dimensions $d_{j}\coloneqq\textrm{dim}\left(Y_{r,j}\right)$, along which the curvature $R^{L}$ vanishes non-degenerately \prettyref{eq:non-degeneracy assumption}.
+For any $f\in C^{\infty}\left(Y\right)$, the heat trace of the Bochner Laplacian satisfies the asymptotics

 $\forall M\in\mathbb{N}$, $t\leq1$.
 Moreover, the leading terms above are given by